Spoken Question Answering and Speech Continuation Using Spectrogram-Powered LLM: Approach

 \subsection{Architecture}

 We propose a novel architecture for direct speech continuation.
-The architecture is initialized with a pre-trained speech encoder denoted $\mathcal{E}$ and a pre-trained decoder language model denoted $\text{LM}$.
+The architecture is initialized with a pre-trained speech encoder denoted as $\mathcal{E}$ and a pre-trained language decoder denoted as $\text{LM}$.
 The encoder is prompted with a speech utterance as input, which it encodes into continuous linguistic features.
-These features feed into the decoder as a prefix, and the whole encoder-decoder is optimized to jointly minimize a cross-entropy loss (for speech recognition and transcript continuation) and a novel reconstruction loss (for speech continuation).
+These features are fed into the decoder as a prefix, and the whole encoder-decoder is optimized to jointly minimize a cross-entropy loss (for speech recognition and transcript continuation) and a novel reconstruction loss (for speech continuation).
 During inference, one provides a spoken speech prompt, which is encoded and then decoded to give both text and speech continuations.